How to use essential oils

 - White Fir, Wintergreen

-Remember that not oil essential oils are created equally, each one reacts with the body in a different way due its unique chemical make up.
+Remember that not oil essential oils are created equally, each one reacts with the body in a different way due to its unique chemical makeup.

 Click here to read more about Using Essential Oils Internally.